ankane/logstop/README.md

 - Social Security numbers (SSNs)
 - passwords in URLs

-Works with all types of logging - Ruby, ActiveRecord, ActiveJob, and more
+Works with all types of logging - Ruby, Active Record, Active Job, and more

 ```
 User Load (0.1ms)  SELECT "users".* FROM "users" WHERE "users"."email" = ?  [["email", "[FILTERED]"]]